sotpotatis/20alse.lunch_websites/lunch_legacy/README.md

 # Lunch legacy

 This is a legacy version of my lunch menu website which runs entirely using PHP.
 It displays the lunch menu using my lunch menu API.
 Also check out the non-legacy version of this website.

+## Install

+Install the required dependencies using Composer:

+`composer install`